ScottSucksAtProgramming/EMScribe/README.md

 pytest
 ```

-If all tests pass, your installation is successful and you are ready to use EMScribe 2.0.
+If all tests pass, your installation is successful and you are ready to use EMScribe.

 ## Using the `emscribe` Command